SergiyMogiley/Mavpy-Stats-with-Regression/README.md

 -	location: home (1) or guest (0) game;
 -	2x_shots: quantity of 2-pointers;
 -	3x_shots: quantity of 3-pointers;
--	reboundings: quantity of ball rebounds;
+-	rebounds: quantity of ball rebounds;
 -	interceptions: quantity of ball interceptions;
 -	losses: quantity of ball losses;
 -	fouls: quantity of personal fouls.